tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Page parameters

 #### Page category
+Add the `page_category` parameter to the request in `page_data`.
+This is an optional field to group pages into high-level categories.

 #### Page title
+Add the `page_title` parameter to the request in `page_data`.
+This field is often used for virtual page views or to override the default browser document title.

 #### Page location
+Add the `page_location` parameter to the request in `page_data`.
+Usually contains the full URL or specific path of the page being tracked.

 #### Page fragment
+Add the `page_fragment` parameter to the request in `page_data`.
+Useful for tracking specific sections in Single Page Applications (SPAs) that use hash fragments.

 #### Page query
+Add the `page_query` parameter to the request in `page_data`.
+Contains the query string parts of the URL (parameters after the `?`).

 #### Page extension
+Add the `page_extension` parameter to the request in `page_data`.
+Typically used to identify the file format of the page (e.g., `.html`, `.php`).

 </br>